 What Everyone Gets Wrong About Suicide

-You might have an image in your mind of a person who dies by suicide—here's why that image is probably completely inaccurate.
+You might have an image in your mind of the type of person who's at risk for suicide—here's why that image is probably completely inaccurate.

 Assumption: If a person is determined to end their life, there is nothing you can do

-Assumption: Asking a suicidal person to talk about it will just push him or her over the edge
+Assumption: Asking a suicidal person to talk about it will just push them over the edge

 Assumption: A person who is talking about suicide just wants attention

 Why that’s wrong: This is a dangerous assumption because it often leads to inappropriate actions, such as insulting or ridiculing a person who is genuinely suicidal.
 It also invalidates that person’s feelings, as if they don’t count.
 But if someone is showing signs of depression or even suicidal thoughts, then it’s because he or she needs attention and medical and emotional support.